 Just how much was she paying?
 The Bank of America monthly maintenance fee was $12 per month.
 In order to avoid the fee, she had to have a certain balance or sign up for direct deposit.
 The issue?
 She didn’t have a steady job at the time and her income was irregular.

 Not all banks charge a monthly maintenance fee.
-For example, many online banks and credit unions do not charge any fees.
+For example, Chime not only doesn’t charge their customers maintenance fees, they never charge for a single hidden fee.
 However, many large financial institutions do charge monthly fees and these charges vary from bank to bank.

 Here’s a closer look at the monthly maintenance fees at big banks and how you can avoid them.